You’ve heard them.

 Secondly, look out for modifiers—words that add to or alter the meaning of another word—that seem to amplify what you’re saying but don’t actually add much.
 You don’t need to say that something is very pretty—simply saying that it’s pretty does the trick.
 Even better, go back to point #3 above and be more concrete and precise.
 Maybe it’s attractive or eye-catching or stunning instead.

 That’s not to say you can never use words like very, really, absolutely, etc…just save them for when you truly do need to add some emphasis.
 (Like I just did with “truly.”)

 Watch for overly lengthy phrases that can be tightened up.
 Don’t tell us that the position of management is that we should start hiring again.
 Instead, tell us that management’s position is to start hiring again.
 Or even better, that management will start hiring again.

 In short, look for ways to trim the fat from your sentences, leaving them as lean and expressive as possible…no, wait.
 Leaving them lean and expressive. 🙂

 If your words don’t pack a hefty enough punch, they’ll fizzle out and die.

 Knowing this, you’re committed to doing what it takes to become a better writer—even if that means returning to fundamentals and focusing on your sentences.

-But don’t worry, you’re not starting from scratch.
+But don’t worry, you’re not starting a blog from scratch.